-Sixty per cent of health visitors in England said at least one member of their team was redeployed between 19 March and 3 June, according to a survey.
+Sixty per cent of health visitor teams in England experienced redeployment between 19 March and 3 June, according to a survey.

 The study, carried out by University College London (UCL), also found that 41% of 663 health visitors surveyed had seen between six and 50 colleagues moved elsewhere during the same period.